artemis-analytics/artemis/docs/artemis.md

 **Assumption**

 Each job receives a subset of a complete dataset.
-Each subset is partioned into chunks up to a predetermined chunk size.
+Each subset is partitioned into chunks up to a predetermined chunk size.

 ### Algorithm scheduling via DAGs and topological sorting